Things to Know about Hunting Birds in Michigan

 What makes Michigan a great hunting ground?

 Michigan is one of the top destinations for bird hunting enthusiasts in the United States.
-This northern state has everything that makes it an ideal hunting ground – plains, hills, mountains, valleys, rivers, lakes, and forests.
+This northern state has everything that makes it an ideal hunting ground – plains, hills, valleys, rivers, lakes, and forests.
 Glacial landforms dominate much of the state’s land surface.
 And, in the western half of the Upper Peninsula, there are some of the oldest mountains in the world.

 What birds can you expect to hunt?